techtheriac/payswapi/README.md

 To run locally, you first need to clone and install the project with Node.js and npm, and it will need to be a newer version like `node@18.17.0` or higher.
 You can download Node.js and npm [here](https://nodejs.org) or preferably through a version manager like [Volta ⚡](https://volta.sh/).

-#### 1. In a terminal, run the following from your desired directory:
+#### 1. In a terminal, run the following commands from your desired directory:

 ```sh
 git clone git@github.com:techtheriac/payswapi.git